In addition to billable rates, you can also define cost rates and see what you charge clients vs what you pay your team, and track profitability.

 In order to see and define cost rates, you first have to enable cost rates in workspace settings.

 Cost rates work the same way as billable hourly rates and you can define them right next to billable rates.

-- Cost rates are always applied to each time entry (doesn’t matter if an entry is billable or not)
+- Cost rates are always applied, no matter if an entry is billable or not

-- You can put zero as a cost rate (eg. projects that don’t have costs)
+- You can put zero as a cost rate, eg. for projects that don’t incur costs

 Seeing costs and profit in reports #

 When you run a report, you can choose whether you wish to see: